On the convergence of mirror descent beyond stochastic convex programming: Abstract

 \section{Abstract}

-\acused{SMD} In this paper, we examine a class of nonconvex stochastic optimization problems which we call \emph{variationally coherent}, and which properly includes all quasi-convex programs.
-In view of solving such problems, we focus on the widely used \acdef{SMD} family of algorithms, and we establish that the method's last iterate converges with probability $1$.
-We further introduce a localized version of \acl{VC} which ensures local convergence of \ac{SMD} with high probability.
-These results contribute to the landscape of nonconvex stochastic optimization by showing that quasiconvexity is not essential for convergence: rather, \acl{VC}, a much weaker requirement, suffices.
-Finally, building on the above, we reveal an interesting insight regarding the convergence speed of \ac{SMD}: in variationally coherent problems with sharp minima (e.g. generic linear programs), the last iterate of \ac{SMD} reaches an exact global optimum in a finite number of steps \as, even in the presence of persistent noise.
-This result is to be contrasted with existing work on black-box stochastic linear programs which only exhibit asymptotic convergence rates.
+\acused{SMD} In this paper, we examine the convergence of mirror descent in a class of stochastic optimization problems that are not necessarily convex (or even quasi-convex), and which we call \emph{variationally coherent}.
+Since the standard technique of ``ergodic averaging'' offers no tangible benefits beyond convex programming, we focus directly on the algorithm's last generated sample (its ``last iterate''), and we show that it converges with probabiility $1$ if the underlying problem is coherent.
+We further consider a localized version of \acl{VC} which ensures local convergence of \ac{SMD} with high probability.
+These results contribute to the landscape of nonconvex stochastic optimization by showing that \mbox{(quasi-)}convexity is not essential for convergence to a global minimum: rather, \acl{VC}, a much weaker requirement, suffices.
+Finally, building on the above, we reveal an interesting insight regarding the convergence speed of \ac{SMD}: in problems with sharp minima (such as generic linear programs or concave minimization problems), \ac{SMD} reaches a minimum point \emph{in a finite number of steps} \as, even in the presence of persistent gradient noise.
+This result is to be contrasted with existing black-box convergence rate estimates that are only asymptotic.

-\acused{iid} \allowdisplaybreaks
+\acresetall \acused{iid} \allowdisplaybreaks